mciocchi/cyanide/README.md

     or executing a diff, views can even be enabled from inside a corresponding cyanide-task.

-    It should also be noted that views are additive: enabling one will set cyanide-current-view to the value of its :id, but will not necessarily disable the previous view unless users explicitly configure it to do so.
+    It should also be noted that views are additive: enabling one will add its :id to the cyanide-current-views list, but will not necessarily disable the previous view unless users explicitly configure it to do so.
 By implication, this property of views allows them to "stack up" and delegate responsibility.
 For instance: in a simple setup, a view might enable two "subviews," one for window A, and one for window B.

+    When views are disabled, they are popped off of the cyanide-current-views list and disabled in order of the most to least recently enabled.
+There are currently two methods to disable views: cyanide-disable-current-view, which only disables the most recent view, and cyanide-disable-all-views.

     The sky is the limit with views, but users are advised to keep it simple, as interactions can happen when enabling multiple views at the same time that were not explicitly designed to work together.
-In the upcoming release of CyanIDE, the cyanide-current-view global variable will be replaced by a linked list that better represents the "stacking" behavior of views.

     Users that have written views, tasks, and other extensions that they find particularly useful are encouraged to submit them for potential inclusion in